eclipse-tractusx/portal/README.md

-# Catena-X Portal Helm Charts
+# Catena-X Portal Helm Chart

-This repository containes the helm charts to deploy the Catena-X Portal.
+This repository containes the helm chart to deploy the Catena-X Portal.